Safest Airlines of 2024: What the Rankings Reveal and Key Influences

 • Serious incidents over two years

-• Audits from aviation’s governing bodies and lead associations
+• Audits from aviation’s governing bodies, lead associations and governments

 The above are key factors to help reduce your travel risks while in the air and on land.